shawnr/practical-javascript/controlling-logical-flow/61-conditionals.md

 }

 {% validation %}
 assert(status, "Incorrect.
-Please be sure to set the status variable to 'success'.");
+Please be sure to set the status variable accordingly.");

 {% endexercise %}